Does My Fitness Pal Work?

 My Fitness Pal can Help You Lose Weight

-Naturally Slim: In Sept 2012, I was ready to try to reach my final weight goal and lose another 30 pounds so that I would be in the healthiest weight range for my height.
+Naturally Slim: In Sept 2012, I was ready to try to reach my final weight goal and lose another 20 pounds so that I would be in the healthiest weight range for my height.
 I was about ready to go back on My Fitness Pal when my work offered a program called Naturally Slim.
 I decided to give it a try.
-Eleven weeks later, I lost 22 more pounds, reduced my arthritis medication and come down two pants sizes.
+Eleven weeks later, I had lost 22 more pounds, reduced my arthritis medication and came down two pants sizes.

 You can lose weight too.
 Both Naturally Slim (which is about when and how you eat) or My Fitness Pal (calorie counting and exercising) are terrific programs.
 Read my review of Naturally Slim, along with this review and I'm sure you will find a program which works for you.